rzabolotin/de_zoomcamp_2023_project/README.md

 # de_zoomcamp_2023_project

-My data engineering project at DataTalks zoomcamp course (2023 cohort)
+Data engineering project at [DataTalks zoomcamp course](https://github.com/DataTalksClub/data-engineering-zoomcamp) Cohort January 2023 - March 2023
+Student: Roman Zabolotin

 ## Project description and dataset

-In this project I user data from [Culture.ru service](https://pro.culture.ru/new/api/documentation/export).
-It contains information about cultural events in Russia (the data is updated daily).
+There is platform [culture.ru](https://pro.culture.ru/new/api/documentation/export) with API.
+It contains information about events in the field of culture for the period from Jan 2021 to March 2023.
+In this project I used this data and made an ETL pipeline for it.
+In this project I've made data warehouse with data from this API, and made data visualization with it.

+The main goal of this project is to get experience in data engineering and data visualization.
+The secondary goal is to find main trends in the field of culture in Russia.

+## Clouds
+- Description
+- terraform script

+## Data ingestion
+- Description
+- Orchestration
+- Docker (remove poetry)

-I ingested the following information:
+I've ingested the following information from API:
 - Events
 - Places
 - Organizations